National Dish Greece: Sykopita (Recipe) · National Dish Recipes

 Step-by-step instructions

-- Lay the filo pastry out on a clean work surface and brush it with melted butter.
+3. Lay one sheet of filo on the work surface and brush with melted butter.

 Gluten-free / lactose-free version